jktrn/enscribe.dev-hexo/source/_posts/writeups/pico22/basic-mod1-2.md

 ## basic-mod1

 <div class="box">
-We found this weird message being passed around on the servers, we think we have a working decrpytion scheme.
+We found this weird message being passed around on the servers, we think we have a working decryption scheme.
 Take each number mod 37 and map it to the following character set: 0-25 is the alphabet (uppercase), 26-35 are the decimal digits, and 36 is an underscore.
 Wrap your decrypted message in the picoCTF flag format (i.e. <code>picoCTF{decrypted_message}</code>)
 </div>

 Let's go over what it's asking: